 “It costs more because it means more,” Gonzalez said.

-She also heavily stresses that being environmentally cautious and cognizant should not merely be an elitist mentality that may only be expressed through purchasing high-end appliances and reusable bamboo products in the way that well-off professionals contribute.
+She also heavily stresses that being environmentally cautious and cognizant should not merely be an elitist mentality that may only be expressed through purchasing high-end appliances and reusable bamboo products in the way that many well-off professionals act.
 Rather, Gonzalez acknowledges that everyone can make meaningful change and contributions in counteracting excessive waste habits.

 In many ways, Gonzalez firmly believes that we are all “stewarding the environment,” but it comes in different versions too.